-Integration of a regional numerical model requires time varying forcing fields at the lateral boundaries.
+Integration of a regional numerical model requires time-varying forcing fields at the lateral boundaries.
 These forcing fields are taken from the larger scale model forecasts or analysis, either from a global model or from a coarser resolution regional model that covers the target domain.
 The latter method is known as a multiple nesting.
-A regional model that uses some form of spectral nudging to reduce the systematic error of the model (Kida et al., 1991; von Storch et al 2000; Kanamaru and Kanamitsu 2006) requires forcing fields over the entire regional domain.
+A regional model that uses some form of spectral nudging to reduce the systematic error of the model (Kida et al. 1991; von Storch et al. 2000; Kanamaru and Kanamitsu 2007) requires forcing fields over the entire regional domain.

 Since the horizontal resolution and the vertical levels of forcing fields are generally different from those of regional models, horizontal and vertical interpolations are necessary.
-Issues regarding potential errors due to the interpolation of the forcing fields have been mentioned in Warner et al., 1997, Denis et al., 2002 and others but they have not been studied intensively, probably because these errors were considered to have only a minor influence on the regional simulation.
-This may be true for a short-range regional forecast problem for which the initial condition is of greater importance, while the lateral boundary condition has less influence.
-However, the lateral boundary conditions may have a significant influence on the downscaling at climate time-scale, since they continuously influence the interior of the regional domain.
-The external forcings for the spectral nudging will be even more important for their use within the regional domain.
+Issues regarding potential errors due to the interpolation of the forcing fields have been mentioned in Warner et al. (1997), Denis et al. (2002), and others, but they have not been studied intensively, probably because these errors were considered to have only a minor influence on the regional simulation.
+This may be true for a short-range regional forecast problem for which the initial condition is of greater importance while the lateral boundary condition has less influence.
+However, the lateral boundary conditions may have a significant influence on the downscaling at climate time scale, because they continuously influence the interior of the regional domain.
+The external forcings will be even more important for their use within the regional domain when the spectral nudging is applied.